Kylo Ren: The Last Jedi

-The Rise of Skywalker (2019)
+The Rise of Skywalker

-In The Rise of Skywalker, Ren has been ruling as the Supreme Leader of the First Order for a year.
-In the film's beginning, Ren searches for a Sith wayfinder on the planet Mustafar with an army of stormtroopers to lead him to the Sith planet Exegol, with the hopes of killing the resurrected Emperor Palpatine (Ian McDiarmid) as a show of his power.
-When Ren finds the wayfinder and arrives on Exegol, Palpatine reveals that he has been manipulating Ren and the First Order, having created Snoke as a means of turning Ren to the dark side.
-Palpatine unveils the Final Order, a massive armada of Xyston-class Star Destroyers built by the Sith Eternal.
-Palpatine offers the armada to Ren in a bid to form a new Sith Empire with Ren as Emperor on the condition that he kill Rey.
+In The Rise of Skywalker (2019), Ren has been ruling the First Order for a year.
+At the start of the film, he is searching for a Sith wayfinder to lead him to the Sith planet Exegol.
+When he arrives on Exegol, he encounters Emperor Palpatine, who has been resurrected.
+Palpatine reveals that he has been manipulating Ren and the First Order; he created Snoke to lure Ren to the dark side.
+Palpatine unveils the Final Order, a Sith armada of superlaser-equipped Star Destroyers built by the Sith Eternal.
+The Sith Lord tells Ren that if he kills Rey, he will be given the armada and will rule a new Sith Empire.

-Ren searches the galaxy for Rey and continues corresponding with her through the Force to discern her location.
-Rey has been searching for a second wayfinder; Ren tries to stop her from finding it.
-Eventually, Ren informs Rey that she is Palpatine's granddaughter, and furthermore, they are a dyad in the Force with extremely powerful potential when joined together.
-He urges her once more to take his hand and to overthrow Palpatine together.
-Rey refuses, but Ren is unwilling to kill her and follows her to Kef Bir, the location of the second wayfinder.
-Meeting her on the wreckage of the second Death Star, Ren destroys the second wayfinder and duels her.
-The duel ends with Rey impaling Ren, who had been distracted by his dying mother, Leia, reaching out to him through the Force.
-A guilt-ridden Rey (also sensing Leia's death) uses the Force to heal Ren and leaves aboard his ship, after telling him that she wanted to take Ben Solo's hand, but not Kylo Ren's.
-Alone on the wreckage, Ren converses with a memory of his father, Han Solo; he tosses away his lightsaber, renouncing his role as Supreme Leader and reclaiming his old identity of Ben Solo.
+Ren continues corresponding with Rey through the Force to discern her location.
+Eventually, Ren informs Rey that the two of them are a dyad in the Force with powerful potential when joined.
+He also reveals that she is Palpatine's granddaughter, and urges her to join him in overthrowing the Sith Lord.
+After Rey refuses, Ren follows her to Kef Bir, the location of a second wayfinder.
+He destroys the wayfinder and engages her in a duel.
+During their battle, Leia reaches out to Ren through the Force, which distracts him long enough for Rey to impale him.
+Guilt-ridden, Rey uses the Force to heal Ren, confessing to him that she wanted to take Ben Solo's hand, but not Kylo Ren's.
+After Rey steals his ship and leaves, Ren converses with a memory of his father, who urges him to renounce the dark side.
+Following their brief conversation, Ren tosses away his lightsaber and becomes Ben Solo once again.

 Ben rushes to help Rey defeat Palpatine on Exegol.
-Rey senses his presence and uses their Force connection to give him Luke's lightsaber, which Ben uses to defeat the Knights of Ren.
-Palpatine then senses Rey and Ben's connection as a dyad in the Force, and absorbs their energy to restore his full power, before casting Ben into an abyss.
-However, Rey manages to defeat and kill Palpatine before dying from the effort.
-Ben climbs out of the abyss and finds Rey's inert body.
-Ben transfers his life essence into her, successfully resuscitating her but sacrificing his own life in the process.
-They kiss passionately before Ben dies in Rey's arms.
-His body fades away simultaneously as his mother's body becomes one with the Force at the Resistance base.
+She senses his presence and uses their Force connection to give him Luke's lightsaber, which Ben uses to slay the Knights of Ren.
+Palpatine senses Rey and Ben's dyad connection.
+The Sith Lord absorbs their life energy to restore his full power, before casting Ben into an abyss.
+Rey manages to kill Palpatine, but then collapses, seemingly dead.
+Ben returns and transfers his life essence into her, successfully reviving her but sacrificing his own life in the process.
+They share a kiss before Ben dies in Rey's arms.
+His body and the body of Leia simultaneously fade away into the Force.